Reports of bomb disposal squads heading to Stansted after RAF intercepts flight

+In conjunction with the security authorities of the Government of Kenya and the United Kingdom, a thorough risk assessment of the threat was carried out.

+The crew onboard were briefed, and all safety and security precautions were taken to ensure the safety and security of the crew and passengers on board.

-Flight KQ100, which had been bound for Heathrow Airport, was intercepted by the RAF’s quick reaction alert typhoons, according to Aviation Source.
+Before long flight KQ100, a B788 aircraft with approximately 240 seats, was intercepted by the RAF’s quick reaction alert typhoons.

-The aircraft, a B788, has approximately 240 seats, and touched down at Stansted at 3.56pm, according to Radar Box.
+The plane is understood to have eventually touched down safely at Stansted Airport at 3.56pm before it was towed to a docking station and passengers disembarked.

+According to one passenger on the plane, the crew onboard the aircraft was "alerted to a potential threat” and concerns were raised over a possible “hijack”.

-"There were bomb disposal cars flying through, and three normal police cars swerving in and out of the traffic.
+"There were bomb disposal cars flying through, three normal police cars swerving in and out of the traffic, and three fire engines.

 "I had just passed Stansted and was heading towards Colchester.